Oculus Touch: Oculus Rift S and Quest (2nd generation)

-A second iteration of Oculus Touch was introduced by the Oculus Quest and Oculus Rift S released in 2019.
-The most prominent modification is that the controllers' IR rings were moved to the top of the device facing the user, as they are tracked via cameras embedded in the headset rather than external Constellation sensors.
+A second iteration of Oculus Touch was introduced with the Oculus Rift S and Oculus Quest on the 21st of May, 2019.
+The most prominent modification was that the controllers’ infrared tracking rings were moved to the top of the device facing the user, as they were tracked via cameras embedded in the headset as part of the Oculus Insight inside-out tracking system.
+This removed the need for external Constellation sensors.